Kyagara/crescent/README.md

 - Finish implementing `Logger`, theres no logic of selecting a logging system and setting it for a service.
 - Add more arguments/commands to `log`, commands to manage the logs for that service for example.
 - Add `delete` service/profile command.
+- The use of `application` and `service` feels unnecessary, maybe remove the `application` logic, making the `application` folder accessible through the `Service` struct.
+- Though I want to keep the use of `start` for starting and/or creating new services in a single command, it might be better to move creation of services to another command.
 - Maybe use more enums on returns.